Inference in Difference-in-Differences with Few Treated Units and Spatial Correlation: Setting

 \section{Setting}

-Let $Y_{it}(0)$ ($Y_{it}(1)$) be the potential outcome of unit $i$ at time $t$ when this unit is untreated (treated) at this period.
+Consider a panel with $N$ units and $T$ periods.
+We focus on the case in which treatment is non-reversible and starts for all treated units after date $t^\ast$.\footnote{We consider the case with variation in treatment timing in Appendix \ref{Appendix_staggered}.} Therefore, we can define potential outcomes $Y_{st}(0)$ and $Y_{st}(1)$ as the potential outcomes of unit $s$ at time $t$ when this unit is untreated and treated at this period.
 We consider that potential outcomes are given by

-where $\alpha_{it}$ is the (possibly heterogeneous) treatment effects for unit $i$ at time $t$, $\theta_i$ are time-invariant unobserved effects, and $\gamma_t$ are group-invariant unobserved effects.
-The error term $\eta_{it}$ represents unobserved determinants of $Y_{it}(0)$ that are not captured by the fixed effects.
-This structure for the potential outcomes, together with Assumption \ref{As_W}(i) below, is similar to assuming parallel trends for all periods.
-We can extend our results to consider alternative parallel trends assumptions \citep{Marcus} and alternative estimators.
+where $\alpha_{st}$ is the treatment effects for unit $s$ at time $t$, $\theta_s$ are time-invariant unobserved effects, and $\gamma_t$ are group-invariant unobserved effects.
+The error term $\eta_{st}$ represents unobserved determinants of $Y_{st}(0)$ that are not captured by the fixed effects.
+We observe $Y_{st} = d_{st} Y_{st}(1) + (1-d_{st}) Y_{st}(0)$, where $d_{st}$ is a dummy variable equal to one if unit $s$ is treated at time $t$.
+We can also consider the case in which we observe individual-level observations $Y_{ist}$.
+In this case, a solution to take within-(unit $\times$ time) correlations into account is to consider unit $\times$ time aggregates $Y_{st}$.
+Therefore, we focus on the unit $\times$ time aggregate setting.